dglozic/fsto-demo/README.md

 fsto-demo
 =========

-Demo app for Full Stack Toronto Conference
+Demo app for the Full Stack Toronto Conference